ErythroGuild/puck/README.md

 the server is used, if one has been specified. `!none` can be used to suppress pings if a server default has been configured.

+You can mute/unmute delist notifications from the bot with the following pair of commands:
+- `@Puck -mute`
+- `@Puck -unmute`

 Once a group has been listed, you can use the reaction buttons to set up the group (depending on the type of group).
 Pressing the 🔄 reaction will keep the group listed for an additional 5 minutes, and pressing the ✅ reaction will immediately delist the group.

+You can also edit/delete your original post to update the corresponding bulletin, *as long as* that bulletin has not been delisted yet.

 ## Hosting